Introducing Cost Allocation Tags for Amazon SQS

 You have long had the ability to tag your AWS resources and to see cost breakouts on a per-tag basis.
 Cost allocation was launched in 2012 (see AWS Cost Allocation for Customer Bills) and we have steadily added support for additional services, most recently DynamoDB (Introducing Cost Allocation Tags for Amazon DynamoDB), Lambda (AWS Lambda Supports Tagging and Cost Allocations), and EBS (New – Cost Allocation for AWS Snapshots).

-Today, we are launching tag-based cost allocation for Amazon Simple Queue Service (SQS).
+Today, we are launching tag-based cost allocation for SQS.
 You can now assign tags to your queues and use them to manage your costs at any desired level: application, application stage (for a loosely coupled application that communicates via queues), project, department, or developer.
 After you have tagged your queues, you can use the AWS Tag Editor to search queues that have tags of interest.

 Here’s how I would add three tags (app, stage, and department) to one of my queues: